 The UNC Trumpet Ensemble directed by Dr. Adler usually has 20-30 members.
 Often there are additional separate small ensembles that will participate yearly in the National Trumpet Competition Trumpet Ensemble Division.
 The Trumpet Ensemble has performed at numerous conferences of the International Trumpet Guild and performed at the 2015 ITG Conference held in Columbus Ohio.
 Additionally, the Trumpet Ensemble plays every year at the state capitol building for the Colorado State Legislature and for the annual UNC Trumpet Festival.

 The UNC Trumpet Festival started in 2012 and has featured some of the greatest trumpet players in the world!
-Previous guest artists include: Rex Richardson, Michael Rodriguez, Justin Bartels, Richard Stoezel, Mark Israel, and UNC Jazz Faculty Jim White, Steve Kovalcheck, Erik Applegate, Dana Landry.
+Previous guest artists include: Alex Sipiagin, Rex Richardson, Michael Rodriguez, Justin Bartels, Richard Stoezel, Mark Israel, and UNC Jazz Faculty Jim White, Steve Kovalcheck, Erik Applegate, Dana Landry.
 Typical events include performances, recitals, masterclasses, group warmups, clinics on All-State music, and a mass trumpet ensemble.
-The 2016 UNC Trumpet Festival is held November 19, and will feature jazz trumpeter ALEX SIPIAGIN!

 Trumpet students also have the opportunity to play in an outstanding symphony orchestra.
 The UNC Symphony Orchestra was named the Best College Orchestra or Best Classical Ensemble in the United States and Canada by Down Beat magazine in nine of the past eleven years.
 In addition, UNC offers Trumpet Orchestral Excerpts courses and mock auditions.
 The important excerpts from the major orchestral works are studied and performed in these courses.